weeyev/blogged/posts/evaluators.md

 Funnily enough, the ruler remarks this trajectory as closest to "a production-ready pattern" but forget about the different security issues that it has like going to the extent of adopting to store the password as a literal string, the generated code doesn't even execute with it having multiple bugs like not importing the middleware while using it, and leaving the SECRET_KEY variable undefined.

-A naive explanation for this might be how the judge model keeps checking for improvements in using specific keywords, complexity of the code, and better feature additions from the initial trajectory - without a sense of whether the solution even executes first, maybe ordering the parameters while evaluation could help with this issue, or using a model with reasoning mode would capture these better.
+A naive explanation for this might be how the judge model keeps checking for improvements in using specific keywords, complexity of the code, and better feature additions from the initial trajectory, without a sense of whether the solution even executes first, maybe ordering the parameters while evaluation could help with this issue, or using a model with reasoning mode would capture these better.

 ## Results